 From 2010 to 2013 we were a partner in the QUEST for Quality for Students project - a collaborative project exploring student engagement in different European contexts.
 You can find out more about it here.

-sparqs is also involved in two current European projects, both of which come under the European Union's Tempus programme, and which kicked off in February 2014.
+Most recently, sparqs was involved in two other European projects, both of which came under the European Union's Tempus programme.
+Both projects kicked off in February 2014.
 More information can be found in our 2014 newsletter article.

-The second project, SIHEKSU, aims to establish a national students' union in Kosovo, a project which we are involved in jointly alongside NUS Scotland.
-To date there have been three visits to Kosovo as well as a Kosovar visit to Scotland in February 2015.
+The second project, SIHEKSU, aimed to establish a national students' union in Kosovo, a project which we were involved in jointly alongside NUS Scotland.
+The project involved a series of visits to Kosovo as well as a Kosovar visit to Scotland in February 2015.
 As part of the project, we hosted a major delegation of Kosovan attendees at the sparqs National Conference in May 2015.
 The conference was successful in enthusing them about what a national union would be able to do and how they can take things forward.
+The project helped to deliver capacity-building training to the Kosovar Student Union members and develop the vision and mission for the KSU.

 Across the world